 Is it Safe to use?

-Yes, LabRadar was designed for compliance with the United States FCC Regulations and CE requirements.
+Yes, LabRadar was designed for and is in compliance with the United States FCC Regulations, CE requirements and Canada requirements.

 How accurate is it?